- Biological Inventions

-A 112 page long Supreme Court judgement delivered by a Supreme Court (SC) bench comprising Justice Aftab Alam and Justice Ranjana Prakash Desai details a complete account of all events leading to appeal to Supreme Court and a historical account of India’s patent regime including policy decisions leading to amendment of section 3d in 2005, in addition to providing detailed discussion on entire facts of the case.
+A 112 page long Supreme Court judgment delivered by a Supreme Court (SC) bench comprising Justice Aftab Alam and Justice Ranjana Prakash Desai details a complete account of all events leading to appeal to the Supreme Court and a historical account of India’s patent regime including policy decisions leading to the amendment of section 3d in 2005, in addition to providing detailed discussion on entire facts of the case.

 Events leading to appeal to the Supreme Court

 - Novartis filed a patent application 1602/MAS/1998 at the Indian Patent Office.